-Incoming transfer students are eligible to participate in a flexible ten-day period in August once they have confirmed acceptance of an offer to attend Loyola.
+Incoming transfer students are eligible to participate in a flexible ten-day period in late July through August once they have confirmed acceptance of an offer to attend Loyola.
 Each incoming transfer will be individually notified of the transfer competition procedures following their acceptance.